 We are the national advisory public body for theatres, we are a statutory consultee on theatres in the planning system, and also operate as a charity.

 Set up by the Government through an Act of Parliament in 1976 we work to promote the better protection of theatres for the benefit of the nation.

-We believe that current and future generations should have access to good quality theatre buildings where they can be inspired by, and enjoy, live theatre.
+We believe that current and future generations should have access to good quality theatres where they can be inspired by, and enjoy, live performance.

 We do this through providing advice on planning and development, supplying resources and advice to make theatres sustainable and offering financial assistance through grants.
 We help people discover more about theatres and campaign for theatres at risk.

 We promote the quality and design of existing and new theatres and protect important historic theatres so that they can be used as theatres in the future.
 The Trust also advises to ensure theatre buildings meet the current needs and demands of the theatre industry and the audiences they serve.